 Farmland, towns and huge swaths of open space were inundated, and some areas were literally “inland seas” for months afterwards.
 The costs were devastating.
 According to Lynn Ingram in the Scientific American, “one quarter of the state’s estimated 800,000 cattle were drowned.
-One-third of the state’s property was destroyed and one home in eight was destroyed completely or carried away by floodwaters.”
+[One-quarter to] one-third of the state’s property was destroyed and one home in eight was destroyed completely or carried away by floodwaters.”
 The state of California, was dependent on property taxes at that time, and went bankrupt.
 Elected officials and employees were not paid for 1.5 years.
 It was an economic disaster.

 Then, following on the heels of this misery, a devastating drought occurred between 1862 to 1865.
 Brewer recorded the disastrous effects of drought in the Salinas Valley:

 “The drought is terrible.
 In this fertile valley, there will not be over a quarter crop, and during the past four days’ ride we have seen dead cattle by the hundreds.”

 Unfortunately, after the flood/drought cycle, many of the ranchos had lost their stock, could not repay their debt, and had to sell of portions or all of their ranchos.
 In 1862, cattle herds were 90,000 and dwindled to 14,000 by 1865.
 The Mexican Rancho system ended.

 Insert drought/flood timeline?